ericmoritz/riak_crdt/README.md

 1. Otherwise, a LWWSet is used using the riak object's payload
 1. After the with block concludes, the Loader stores the object

-## Can you use this with other CRDT classes?

-Sure you can.
-You can extend the `crdt.StateCRDT` class and define your own `payload` and `value` properties and `merge(cls, X, Y)` method to emulate a CRDT but have your own application specific conflict resolution code.

 Refer to the [crdt README](https://github.com/ericmoritz/crdt/blob/master/README.md) for more details.